drug-design/course/docs/chapters/molecular-similarity.md

 ![](https://media.drugdesign.org/course/molecular-similarity/mol_descripor.png){: loading=lazy }
 ### Selection of Relevant Descriptors

-As already mentioned, it is crucial to identify properties that are relevant to the problem at hand.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-similarity/selection-relevant-descriptors-0797f8db'><i class='fa fa-play' aria-hidden='true'></i></button>As already mentioned, it is crucial to identify properties that are relevant to the problem at hand.
 Molecular descriptors that capture these properties are called relevant descriptors.
 The "molecular similarity principle" is applicable only with relevant descriptors.
 In the figure below, A and B are bad descriptors, whereas  X and Y are relevant ones.
 *[Molecular descriptor]: Molecular descriptors are numerical values that capture the structure and properties of molecules *[Molecular descriptors]: Molecular descriptors are numerical values that capture the structure and properties of molecules